philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

 Here I show a kind of alpha invariant hash cons that uses thinnings.
 This is a "co de bruijn" style hash cons using similar ideas to McBride's <https://arxiv.org/pdf/1807.04085> Everybody’s Got To Be Somewhere (indeed this line of thought was kicked off by some stuff McBride said on Mastodon).

 Every child of a node in the hash cons has a thinning (which is a bitvector) attached to describe how to remove (thin) any variable from context that won't be used.
-By composing the thinnings and tracking its strands as you traverse down the term, you can know which variable you are referring two.
+By composing the thinnings and tracking its strands as you traverse down the term, you can know which variable you are referring to.
 Once you get all the way down to a variable, there is only one thing in context.
 Because of this, there is only 1 variable node in the hash cons.

  I don't know if this image is going to help or hurt understanding, but it is worth a shot.
 The dots here are where the strands die.
 They die when no subterm is going to use that variable. `lam` nodes generate a new strand at the front.
 Strands are kept in order.
 ![](/assets/thinning/thinning_hashcons.jpg)